SilveiraLeonardo/experimenting_mkdown/README.md

 SEVERITY: Info

-IMPACT: This weakness can lead to the exposure of resources or functionality to unintended actors, possibly providing attackers with sensitive information or even execute arbitrary code. days
+IMPACT: This weakness can lead to the exposure of resources or functionality to unintended actors, possibly providing attackers with sensitive information or even execute arbitrary code.

 MITIGATION: Secrets and passwords should be stored in a secure vault and/or secure storage.